temporalio/temporal-learning/docs/tutorials/java/audiobook/index.md

 This class creates `ActivityOptions`, which set the policies Temporal uses for retrying failed Activities.
 Then it builds the `encodingStub`, which allows your application to run Activities as they are managed by the Temporal system.
 Temporal management (called "orchestration") enables the Temporal Service to track Workflow and Activity progress and state, and to manage Activities when they encounter errors.

-This progress is stored centrally on the Temporal Server, so it can resume if interrupted.
+This progress is stored centrally on the Temporal Service, so it can resume if interrupted.
 That means you can always find ways to fix problems and keep going and reliably deliver your results.
 Temporal calls this Durable Execution.
 It allows your application to mitigate errors and keep going without repeating work you've already done.